 Gaining a son-in-law can be one of the best parts about watching your child fall in love and commit spending their lives with another human being.
 You might be eager to have a strong relationship with their partner, which might involve including them in family vacations and traditions and finding common hobbies that the two of you can bond over.
 However, some parents might feel a little wary about getting close to their new son-in-law, whether that’s because of things that have happened in the past or because they don't really like who they are.

-Either way, your son-in-law has things they’d like you to know, but are probably a bit scared to say.
+Either way, your son-in-law has things he'd like you to know, but is probably a bit scared to say.
 Read on to find out the 30 things that your son-in-law wants to tell you.